 - Any relevant explanations provided by an athlete and communications or notifications provided to the athlete by the RMA in accordance with the ISTI (and, as of 2021, the ISRM).

-Your testing authority and results management authority (RMA) are authorized to view and modify results management-related information in ADAMS (including negative findings, AAFs/ATFs, ADRVs, and sanctions) in order to fulfill their results management responsibilities.
-WADA, and other ADOs authorized by the RMA, may also view such information as needed to facilitate the mutual recognition of and dissemination of disciplinary decisions).
+The TA and RMA are authorized to view and modify results management-related information in ADAMS (including negative findings, AAFs/ATFs) in order to fulfill their results management responsibilities.
+WADA, the RMA, and other ADOs authorized by the RMA, can also view confirmed ADRVs, and sanctions to facilitate the mutual recognition of and dissemination of disciplinary decisions.